Experiencing Interruptions?

 Director Statement

-Although I have been researching and gathering materials for Reality Frictions for several years, the project went into high gear about a year ago when I posted a call to the scholars and makers associated with the Visible Evidence documentary film community, requesting examples of “documentary intrusions” – roughly defined as moments when elements from the real world (archival images, real people, inimitable performance, irreversible death, etc.) intrude on fictional or quasi-fictional story worlds.
+Reality Frictions is the result of nearly a decade of research, culminating in a feature-length video essay that draws on over 100 sources from commercial film and television.
+The film focuses on what Vivian Sobchack termed “documentary intrusion” – roughly defined as moments when elements from the real world (archival images, real people, inimitable performance, irreversible death, etc.) intrude on fictional or quasi-fictional story worlds.

-Reality Frictions also aims to intervene in the anxious discourse that has emerged in response to image synthesis, especially among documentarians who feel confidence in photographic and videographic representation slipping away, and journalists besieged by knee-jerk charges of fake news.
+The film is partly motivated by the recent proliferation generative AI for image synthesis, which have prompted anxieties among documentarians and journalists who feel confidence in photographic and videographic representation slipping away.
 While I totally understand and am sympathetic to these concerns, challenges to truth-telling in journalism and documentary film hardly began with digital imaging, let alone generative AI.
 It is axiomatic to this project that viewers have long negotiated the boundaries between images and reality.
-The skills we have developed at recognizing or confirming the truth or artifice found in all kind of media remain useful when considering synthetic images.
-Admittedly, we are in a moment of transition and rapid emergence in generative AI, but I stand by this project’s call to look to the past for patterns of disruption and resolution when it comes to technologies of vision and the always tenuous truth claim of non-fiction media.
+The skills we have developed at recognizing or confirming the truth or artifice found in all kinds of media remain useful when considering synthetic images.

-Other intersections of fact and fiction are less overt, requiring extra-textual knowledge or the decoding of clues that transform the apparent meaning of a scene.
-Ultimately, I prefer it when filmmakers respect viewers’ ability to deploy existing critical faculties and infer their own meanings.
-Part of the goal of this project is to heighten viewers’ attentiveness to the ways reality purports to be represented on screen; to dissolve overly simplistic binaries, and to suggest the need for skepticism, especially when dramatic flourishes or uplifting endings seem designed to trigger readymade responses.
+My goal with this project is to heighten viewers’ attentiveness to the ways reality purports to be represented on screen; to dissolve overly simplistic binaries, and to suggest the need for skepticism, especially when dramatic flourishes or uplifting endings seem designed to trigger readymade responses.
 While stories of resilient individuals and obstacles that are overcome conform to Hollywood’s obsession with emotional closure and narrative resolution, we should be mindful of the events and people who are excluded by the presumptions underlying these structures.

-A realization that develops over the course of the video is that the films with the most consistently complex and deliberate structures for engaging the problematics of representing reality on film come from filmmakers who directly engage systems of power and privilege, especially related to race.
+In Reality Frictions, the films with the most consistently complex and deliberate structures for engaging the problematics of representing reality on film often come from filmmakers who directly engage systems of power and privilege, especially related to race.
 From Ava DuVernay’s re-writing of Martin Luther King’s speeches in Selma (2014), to Ryan Coogler and Spike Lee’s inclusions of documentary footage in Fruitvale Station (2013), Malcolm X (1992), and BlacKkKlansman (2018), the stakes are raised for history films with direct implications for continuing injustice in the present.
-For these makers – as for the cause of racial justice or the critique of structural power writ large – the significance of recognizing continuities between the real world and the cinematic one is clear.
-This is not to argue for a straightforward correspondence between cinema and reality; on the contrary, in the examples noted here, we witness the most complex and controlled entanglements of both past and present; reality and fiction.

 In the end, I view Reality Frictions as offering a critical lens on a cinematic and televisual phenomenon that is more common and more complex than one might initially expect.
 Do I wish the final film were less than an hour long?
 Yes, and I have no doubt this will dissuade some prospective viewers from investing the time, but once you start heading down this path, there’s no turning back and my sincere hope is that you will find it to be worth your while.